xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

   />
 </div>

-This was further confirmed by additional tests comparing data loading and training throughput, as illustrated in the figure below:
+We further quantified this bottleneck by comparing data loading and training throughput, as shown in the figure below:

 <img
   src='/posts/gpu-pipline/baseline.png'